 Choice of ingredients

 - Natural peanut butter – since it’s the main ingredient in this recipe, the quality of your peanut butter is paramount.
 Make sure you use natural peanut butter with no added sugar and no added oil.
 The only ingredient in the jar should be peanuts and eventually a pinch of salt.
 Find out how to pick vegan peanut butter.

-- Refined coconut oil – I insist, use refined coconut oil, or your fudge will have a strong coconut flavor.
+- Refined coconut oil – I insist, using refined coconut oil, or your fudge will have a strong coconut flavor.
 In fact, refined coconut oil has no flavor compared to unrefined coconut oil.
 Another option if you are allergic to coconut oil is cocoa butter.
 It’s pricey, but a healthy dairy-free swap to coconut oil to make this recipe.
 I don’t recommend using dairy-free margarine or vegan butter in this recipe.
 The fudgy would be way too soft and wouldn’t firm up properly.

 - Maple syrup – you can replace it with agave syrup or rice syrup, or any liquid sweetener you like with different sweetness results.